notyalc/modern-northwind-elt/README.md

 ## Usage

 1. **Ingest Data with Airbyte**:
-   - Run Airbyte to ingest data from the RDS Postgres instance into Snowflake.
+   - Airbyte to ingest data from the RDS Postgres instance into Snowflake every 24 hours.

 2. **Transform Data with dbt**:
-   - Use dbt to transform the data and create models in Snowflake.
+   - Use command `docker build -t (image_name) -f docker/Dockerfile .` followed by `docker run --env-file docker/dbt.env dbtbuild` to transform the data and create models in Snowflake.

 3. **Serve Models with Preset**:
    - Start Preset to serve your dbt models and create dashboards.